 Despite the practical impossibility of accurately specifying the background encountered in the driving situation, some of the more important aspects of real backgrounds could be abstracted out and quantified in a statistical sense.
 For example, it would be helpful to know the relative frequencies of occurrence of lights of different colors.
-Also directly relevant to the emergency-vehicle warning-signal problem would be a specification of how many flashing lights of different colors are encountered per minute.
+Also directly relevant to the emergency vehicle warning signal problem would be a specification of how many flashing lights of different colors are encountered per minute.

-One possible procedure for actually generating the required information would involve repeatedly snapping color photographs of the rear-view mirror of an automobile driving through actual traffic, at intervals of about 20 or 30 seconds.
-In order to identify lights that are changing in intensity with time, each photographic record could actually consist of two pictures, snapped in very rapid succession.
+One possible procedure for actually generating the required information would involve repeatedly snapping color photographs of the rearview mirror of an automobile driving through actual traffic, at intervals of about 20 or 30 seconds.
+In order to identify lights that are changing in intensity with time, each photographic record could actually consist of two pictures, shapped in very rapid succession.
 Statistical counts of colors and time-varying lights could then be made from the photographs.
+Photographs made through the windshield in the forward direction would also be useful, and would presumably lead to somewhat different counts from the rearview mirror photos, since the rearward view would pick up many white headlights from following traffic, while the forward view would include the red taillights of preceding traffic.

-In order to obtain information of really general national applicability, it would be necessary to make counts such as those described above in many different locations within many different cities across the country.
+In order to obtain information of really general national applicability, it would be necessary to make counts, such as those described above, in many different locations within many different cities across the country.
 Quite possibly, the knowledge gained would not add enough to what can be learned from the overall subjective impressions of experienced drivers to warrant the considerable expense of the objective measurements.